JtSangerman/LED-weather-sync/README.md

 	chmod u+x pi-config.sh
 	./pi-config.sh

+Boot pigpiod (if you ever run into permission or 'already running' errors for setting pin values, run this script to reboot pigpiod):

+	chmod u+x boot_pigpiod.sh
+	./boot_pigpiod.sh

 To test, I have included a script to set the lights to a desired RGB value.
 Run this script with `./set_lights.sh <red_rgb_val> <green_rgb_val> <blue_rgv_val>`.
 Ex) to test the lights, set them to all red:

 	chmod u+x set_lights.sh